debankole/proxy/README.md

 ## Assumptions and Design Decisions

-The project makes the following assumptions and design decisions:
+The project makes the following assumptions and design decisions:<br>

-It was not clear how much of the code I need to write by myself and how much can be delegated to  3-rd party libraries, so I implemented some of the high level parts manually while leaving low-level or error prone parts to the libraries.
+It was not clear how much of the code I need to write by myself and how much can be delegated to  3-rd party libraries, so I implemented some of the high level parts manually while leaving low-level or error prone parts to the libraries.  <br>

-For http/https I used a built-in reverse proxy from the standard httputils package.
+For http/https I used a built-in reverse proxy from the standard httputils package. <br>

-I assumed that it was important to write some actual proxy-related code and to show that I’ve done some research, so for websockets I implemented the proxy manually (except the upgrade functionality that I delegate to ‘gorilla/websocket’).
+I assumed that it was important to write some actual proxy-related code and to show that I’ve done some research, so for websockets I implemented the proxy manually (except the upgrade functionality that I delegate to ‘gorilla/websocket’).<br>